NatLabRockies/SAM/doc/source/window-reference/win_edit_shading_data.rst

 Edit Shading Data
 =================

 The Edit Shading Data window is where you define beam and sky diffuse shading losses.
-To open the window, click **Edit Shading** from either the Detailed Photovoltaic Model's :doc:`Shading and Layout <../detailed-photovoltaic-model/pv_shading>` page, or from the PVWatts model :doc:`System Design <../pvwatts/pvwatts_system_design>` page.
+To open the window, click **Edit Shading** from either the Detailed Photovoltaic Model's :doc:`../detailed-photovoltaic-model/pv_soiling_shading_snow` page, or from the PVWatts model :doc:`System Design <../pvwatts/pvwatts_system_design>` page.

-.. note:: For more information about the Detailed PV model'sshading options, see :doc:`Shading and Layout <../detailed-photovoltaic-model/pv_shading>`.
+.. note:: For more information about the Detailed PV model's shading options, see :doc:`../detailed-photovoltaic-model/pv_soiling_shading_snow`.

 Each shading loss is a percentage that represents the portion of the solar radiation component (either beam or diffuse) that is prevented from reaching the array by a nearby shading object: